-To deepen the practice of community-led development we tailor support packages based on your needs, such as trainings, mentoring and workshops.
-Below are some of the services we offer aimed for the public sector.
+To deepen the practice of community-led development we tailor support packages based on your needs, such as training, mentoring and workshops.
+Below are some of the services we offer for the public sector.

 - Skills-focussed half day, full day and multi day workshops

 - Bespoke guides, policy reviews and reports that draw on our written resources and practical experience in communities

 - Community Coaching

 - Co-creating in-house CLD capacity-building programmes with large organisations